 7.3 Care must be taken to ensure that PC screens and terminals are not visible except to authorised Employees/Staff of JONCKERS.
 All Employees/Staff are required to enter into an Acceptable Use Agreement before they are given access to organisational information of any sort, which details rules on screen time-outs.

-7.4 Manual records may not be left where they can be accessed by unauthorised personnel and may not be removed from business premises without explicit written authorisation.
-As soon as manual records are no longer required for day-to-day client support, they must be removed and destroyed subject to other lawful regulations.
+7.4 Manual records may not be left where they can be accessed by unauthorised personnel and may not be removed from business premises without explicit authorisation.
+As soon as manual records are no longer required for reference, they must be removed and destroyed subject to other lawful regulations.

 7.5 Personal data may only be deleted or disposed of in line with the Retention of Records Procedure.
 Manual records that have reached their retention date are to be shredded and disposed of as ‘confidential waste’.
 Hard drives of redundant PCs are to be removed and immediately destroyed before disposal.

 7.6 Processing of personal data ‘off-site’ presents a potentially greater risk of loss, theft or damage to personal data.
 Staff must be specifically authorised to process data offsite.